 For the half marathon, the time limit is 7 hours – from the 9:00 am start to the 4 pm course close.
 That means you have to maintain a pace of about 34 min/mile to finish in under 7 hours.

-Water stops and Aid Stations are kept open and fully stocked for everyone.
+Water stops and Aid Stations are kept open for everyone.
+Please see the course description for locations.

 How fast can you go?